yannick-cw/poc_analyzer/README.md

 The goal is to correctly classify text data to political opinion based on data from reddit.

 ## The Idea
+>It is said that if you know your enemies and know yourself, you will not be imperiled in a hundred battles; if you do not know your enemies but do know yourself, you will win one and lose one; if you do not know your enemies nor yourself, you will be imperiled in every single battle.

+-- <cite>Sun Tzu</cite>

 ![structure](https://github.com/yannick-cw/poc_analyzer/blob/master/sanders.png "sanders-twitter")

-How cool would it be to just type in the twitter username `berniesanders` into a textfield and get this
+How cool would it be to just type in the twitter username `berniesanders` into a textfield: and get this
 ```javascript
 //actual results from poc